Executive Director, Co-Founder

 Marketing Director, Co-Founder

 Ashleigh Blevins began her singing career at the age of three, performing for packed stadiums with her father's country western band, and she has rarely been seen away from the stage ever since.
 She earned a BA in Vocal Performance from Eastern University in Philadelphia, PA, before marrying her pen pal and best friend of ten years and moving to St. Louis.
-Her favorite local and regional performance credits include BEAUTY AND THE BEAST (Belle), THE GLASS MENAGERIE (Amanda), INTO THE WOODS (Baker's Wife), CINDERELLA (Fairy Godmother), and performances at The Sheldon Concert Hall and the St. Louis Symphony Orchestra.
+Ten years later, life took her to Salt Lake City, UT, where she currently teaches private voice and piano lessons and enjoys keeping up with GCPA from afar.

-Ashleigh has taught voice and theatre for over ten years.
+Ashleigh has taught voice and theatre for over fifteen years.
 She also has expertise in early childhood education and working with students with disabilities.
-Ashleigh teaches music, language, and theatre for South City Community School.
-She also has taught for The Miriam School and Learning Center and STAGES St. Louis, where she coached private and group voice, held music and theatre residencies in numerous schools in the St. Louis area, and directed/music directed many musical productions.
-She originated and now consults for the children's music ministry at The Journey Church Tower Grove, where she also serves as a worship leader.
+Ashleigh has taught music, language, and theatre at many St. Louis institutions, including South City Community School, The Miriam School and Learning Center, and STAGES St. Louis, where she coached private and group voice, held music and theatre residencies in numerous schools in the St. Louis area, and directed/music directed many musical productions.
 She is a published composer, a recording artist, a proven educator, and a fierce advocate for her students to be transformed and to transform others through the power of music and the performing arts.

-Kristianna previously studied Theatre and Music at Drury University, but has now moved back to her hometown and studied Music Education at Missouri Baptist University.
+Kristianna previously studied Theatre and Music at Drury University, then moved back to her hometown to study Music Education at Missouri Baptist University.
 Kristianna has been a performer for almost 15 years, beginning primarily with dramatic and comedic acting.
-She grew to love the arts and became highly involved in her high school theatre and music programs, community theatre, The Patt Holt Singers of St. Charles, All State and International Thespian Festival Productions, Honor Choirs, Chamber Choirs, District and State Solo Competitions, Opera Theatre of St. Louis and the St. Louis Cappies Critics Program.
-Among other awards, Kristianna was blessed to receive acceptance to the OpenJar Institute in New York City and an award for Best Lead Actress in a Musical from the St. Louis Cappies Critics organization for her role of Maria Von Trapp in The Sound of Music.
-She is currently a part of Union Avenue Opera's Crescendo Program and a member of both the American Choral Directors Association and National Association for Music Educators.
+She grew to love the arts and became highly involved in her high school theatre and music programs, community theatre, The Patt Holt Singers of St. Charles, All State and International Thespian Festival Productions, and Opera Theatre of St. Louis.
+Among other awards, Kristianna was blessed to receive acceptance to the OpenJar Institute in New York City and an Irene Ryan Nomination (KCACTF Region V).
+She has performed at multiple conferences for the Kennedy Center for the Arts College Theatre Festival and the National Association of Teachers of Singing.
+She is currently a member of the American Choral Directors Association, National Association for Music Educators, and the National Association of Teachers of Singing.
 In her spare time, Kristianna is blessed to be a part of the GCPA team and excited to give back to the arts community of St. Louis by working with young performers of the future!

 Bailey is thrilled to join the GCPA team!!
 After working at various, professional theatre companies as an actor, she decided to follow her heart and start her career as a theatre arts educator.
 She has taught musical theatre classes with STAGES ST LOUIS Performing Arts Academy for six years, as well as taught outreach classes in the St. Louis Metro area.
 When Bailey isn’t at GCPA or teaching, she runs her own photography business, dr3am photography and works with another, Your Story Photo + Cinema.
 You can also find her drinking plenty of iced coffee and spending quality time with her husband and little one!